-Se cti on Summary Associated Audit Events and Features Art icl e 5 1.
-Personal data shall be: a. processed lawfully, fairly and in a transparent manner in relation to the data subject ( 'lawfulness, fairness and transparency'); b. collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall, in accordance with Article 89(1), not be considered to be incompatible with the initial purposes ( 'purpose limitation'); c. adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed ('data minimisation'); d. accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay ('accuracy'); e. kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) subject to implementation of the appropriate technical and organisational measures required by this Regulation in order to safeguard the rights and freedoms of the data subject ('storage limitation'); f. processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures ('integrity and confidentiality').
-Server Events: Privileged User DL Privileged User User DH Database Events: Privileged User DL Privileged User DH Art icl e 13 (1, e) Information to be provided where personal data are collected from the data subject Where personal data relating to a data subject are collected from the data subject, the controller shall, at the time when personal data are obtained, provide the data subject with all of the following information: e. the recipients or categories of recipients of the personal data, if any; Server Events: None Database Events: Sensitive Column Auditing Before-After Data
+Se cti on Summary Associated Audit Events and Features Art icl e 5 Principles relating to processing of personal data Personal data shall be: a. processed lawfully, fairly and in a transparent manner in relation to the data subject ('lawfulness, fairness and transparency'); b. collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes or statistical purposes shall, in accordance with Article 89(1), not be considered to be incompatible with the initial purposes ('purpose limitation'); c. adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed ('data minimisation'); d. accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay ('accuracy'); e. kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) subject to implementation of the appropriate technical and organisational measures required by this Regulation in order to safeguard the rights and freedoms of the data subject ('storage limitation'); The controller shall be responsible for, and be able to demonstrate compliance with, paragraph 1 ('accountability').
+Server Events: • Privileged User • DNL Database Events: • Privileged User • DDL • Privileged User • DML Art icl e 13 (1, e) Information to be provided where personal data are collected from the data subject Where personal data relating to a data subject are collected from the data subject, the controller shall, at the time when personal data are obtained, provide the data subject with all of the following information: e. the recipients or categories of recipients of the personal data, if any; Server Events: • None Database Events: • Sensitive Column Auditing • Before-After Data